Bradfield/algos/trees/search-tree-implementation.md

 ```
 ![Deleting Node 16, a Node without Children](figures/binary-search-tree-delete-1.png)

 The second case is only slightly more complicated (see below).
-If a node has only a single child, then we
+If a node
-can simply promote the child to take the place of its parent.
-The code
+has only a single child, then we can simply promote the child to take
-for this case is shown in the next listing.
-As you look at this code you
+the place of its parent.
+The code for this case is shown in the next
-will see that there are six cases to consider.
-Since the cases are
+code sample.
+As you look at this code you will see that there are six
-symmetric with respect to either having a left or right child we will
+cases to consider.
+Since the cases are symmetric with respect to either
-just discuss the case where the current node has a left child.
-The
+having a left or right child we will just discuss the case where the
-decision proceeds as follows:
+current node has a left child.
+The decision proceeds as follows:

 1. If the current node is a left child then we only need to update the
     parent reference of the left child to point to the parent of the